Burke-Lauenroth-Lab/workflow_guidelines/README.md

 #### Style Guide <a name="cstyle"/>

 We have generated our own C style guide and coding standard for using [this generator] (http://www.rosvall.ie/cgi-bin/genCodeStd.pl).
-It is available [here.](https://github.com/DrylandEcology/DrylandEcologyProtocols/blob/master/C_Coding_Style.md)  Important take-aways from this documents are _entity naming_ and _indentation and spacing_, particularly our bracing style.
+It is available [here.](https://github.com/DrylandEcology/DrylandEcologyProtocols/blob/master/C_Coding_Style.md)  Important take-aways from this document are the sections _entity naming_ and _indentation and spacing_, as well as our bracing style.

 #### Code Development <a name="cdevel"/>